How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 - On hit, retreat and stand your ground.
 When you sense your opponent going to attack, take a couple steps back before they make contact to allow yourself time to defend.

 - Block the ball in front of your body.
-Keep yourself prepared!
+Always be prepared!

-- When the ball is near your body, it is time to use your backhand to block it.
+- When the ball is near your body, use your backhand to block it.

 Final Thoughts

-Now that you know the answer to the question “how do you play pickleball,” you can get out there and have some fun with friends.
-Use this beginner’s guide to learn how to start playing pickleball, understand the game’s basic rules, which is the right kind of pickleball equipment, how to choose the best pickleball paddle and how to ace the pickleball game.
+Now that you know the answer to the question “how do you play pickleball”, you can get out there and have some fun with friends.
+Use this beginner’s guide to learn how to start playing pickleball, understand the game’s basic rules, find the right pickleball equipment, and ace your pickleball games.

 If you want to learn how to play other great sports or need more information on the best sports gear to buy, have a look at some of the other guides we have on The Volley.
 With our guides, you can find the best products and tips for a myriad of sports.